atharvm416/Flutter-Doctor_Consultation_App/README.md

 *****Description******
-A Screening app for people with mental illnesses under the Smart India Hackathon (SIH) initiative provides features like helplines, doctor appointments (video and audio), a chatbot with the patient using Google API, etc.
+A Doctor Consultation App for people with mental illnesses under the Smart India Hackathon (SIH) initiative provides features like helplines, doctor appointments (video and audio), a chatbot with the patient using Google API, etc.